SirVer/ultisnips/README.md

 In this demo I am editing a python file.
 I first expand the `#!` snippet, then the `class` snippet.
-The completion menu comes from [YouCompleteMe](https://github.com/Valloric/YouCompleteMe), UltiSnips also integrates with [deoplete](https://github.com/Shougo/deoplete.nvim).
+The completion menu comes from [YouCompleteMe](https://github.com/Valloric/YouCompleteMe), UltiSnips also integrates with [deoplete](https://github.com/Shougo/deoplete.nvim), and more.
 I can jump through placeholders and add text while the snippet inserts text in other places automatically: when I add `Animal` as a base class, `__init__` gets updated to call the base class constructor.
 When I add arguments to the